 The best bath bomb for you might be the one that smells the best.
 Otherwise, here is what we had in mind when we created each bath bomb:

-Milk and Honey - A milk and honey bath leave your skin supple and soft.
+Milk and Honey - A milk and honey bath leaves your skin supple and soft.
 The protein and fat content in the milk enriches your bath water and helps exfoliate the skin.
 The lactic acid present in the milk cleans the dead cells and hydrates the skin, thereby preventing dryness.

 Lemongrass - supports the immune system and packs an anti-bacterial punch.